Just see how fast our site MaherHackers is loading.

 Want to know how we achieved it?
 I’ll tell you 🙂

 Your site can load as fast too!
-We’ll write detailed method and give you 7 tips that will improve your site’s load time greatly.
+We’ll write a detailed method and give you 7 tips that will improve your site’s load time greatly.

 Let’s get into it.

-Tips to improve site’s loading speed
+Tips to improve the site’s loading speed

 1. Use a good theme

-With increasing use of WordPress, more and more themes are launched every day by many developers.
+With the increasing use of WordPress, more and more themes are launched every day by many developers.
 For some reason, most developers are adding unnecessary features and functions to the theme which looks good on paper but actually hinders website load times.

 But there are some smart options out there.
 There are themes which not only offers great design and functions but prioritize on website loading speed.

 One of the themes that I like is Marketers Delight.